MicrosoftDocs/architecture-center/docs/example-scenario/automotive/dataops-reference-architecture-content.md

 * [Azure Cognitive Search](https://azure.microsoft.com/products/search) provides data catalog search services.
 * [Azure App Service](https://learn.microsoft.com/azure/app-service/overview) provides a serverless based web app service that hosts the Metadata API
 * [Azure Purview](https://learn.microsoft.com/purview/purview) provides data governance across organizations
 * [Azure Container Registry](https://learn.microsoft.com/azure/container-registry/) stores topic processing containers.
 All the container images required for processing in the execution pool are pushed to container registry(JFrog).
 The execution pool is provided with configurations to connect to this registry and pull the required images.
-While not shown in the diagram above, use of the container registry is discussed later in the [Data pipeline batch design section](#batch-design).
+While not shown in the [architecture diagram](#architecture), use of the container registry is discussed later in the [Data pipeline batch design section](#batch-design).
 * [Azure Application Insights](https://learn.microsoft.com/azure/azure-monitor/app/app-insights-overview?tabs=net) is an extension of [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/overview) that provides application performance monitoring.
 Application Insights can be integrated to log custom events, custom metrics and log information while processing a particular measurement for extraction.
 Application Insights helps in building the observability around measurement extraction.
 We can build queries on log analytics to get the all the details about a measurement.
-While not shown in the diagram above, use of Application Insights is discussed later in the [Data pipeline batch design section](#batch-design).
+While not shown in the [architecture diagram](#architecture), use of Application Insights is discussed later in the [Data pipeline batch design section](#batch-design).

 ## Scenario Details